YizheXie/YizheXie.github.io/README.md

 ## 00 Background

-GitHub provides each user with a subdomain `<user-id>.github.io`, and users can easily create their own homepage by setting up a repository named `<user-id>.github.io` and pushing static pages to the `master` branch.
+GitHub provides each user with a subdomain `<user-id>.github.io`, and users can easily create their own homepage by setting up a repository named `<user-id>.github.io` and pushing static pages to the `main` / `master` branch.
 The homepage should be named `index.html`.

 ## 01 Creating the Repository